 Many of the products we use daily contain mica.
 Children chop this mineral out of the rocks by hand.
 This releases harmful substances that can lead to deadly lung diseases.
 Many accidents also happen.
 For example, Rajat was injured three times during work: "Once a large piece of stone fell on top of me.
 When I felt my head, there was a lot of blood on my fingers.
 In the hospital I was treated for five days."

 The demand for the 'miracle mineral' mica is high.
-It is a material that conducts well and is heat-resistant.
+It is a material that isolates well and is heat-resistant.
 That's why it is used a lot in our cars and electronic devices.
 And because mica can make something shiny, it also ends up in cosmetics and paint, for example.

 In remote areas with a lot of poverty, cutting mica is often the only way to earn some money.
 The children are forced to work under miserable conditions so that the family can survive.
 Did you know that in the region where Rajat lives alone, more than 22,000 children work in the mica industry?